A complete guide to planning and going on a fantastic wildlife river cruise on the Kinabatangan River near Sukau, Sabah.

 Sukau is located on the banks of the Kinabatangan River and smack-bang in the middle of the Kinabatangan Conservation Area.
 Since it's on location so to speak, Sukau is a great place to book a day-to-day Sukau Kinabatangan River cruise for wildlife spotting through your lodge.

-There is a myriad of ways in which you can reach Sukau and the Kinabatangan River that don't require an organized tour, though they aren't that obvious without any research.
+There is a myriad of ways in which you can reach Sukau and the Kinabatangan River that don't require an organized tour.
+Here are your options.

 - Buses: Buses running from Kota Kinabalu to Semporna pass by the Sukau Junction.
 You can get off here and hope for a van to take you down the long dirt road into Sukau.
 However, you need to hope that a van will be waiting at the junction.
 Alternatively, buses also run from Sandakan to Semporna and Lahad Datu, which you can jump on and get off at the same junction.

 - Mr Choy: The most direct and cheapest option is to get shared transport by a Sukau local man known as Mr Choy.
-Mr Choy does daily trips from Sandakan for 60 Ringgit and can also pick you up from Sepilok on the way.
+This is the option we took.
+Mr. Choy does daily trips from Sandakan for 60 Ringgit and can also pick you up from Sepilok on the way.
 His Whatsapp number is: 019-536-1889.

 - Grab Car Easily the most expensive option.
 Expect to pay around 300 from Sandakan.
 I've been told that drivers even ask for more since they'll have to drive all the way back too.